logo

 FAQ

-What is the point spread betting?
+What is point spread betting?

-Is point spread betting good for beginners?
+Is point spread betting suitable for beginners in Ireland?

 What is in-play betting?

-What is a home field advantage?
+What is home advantage?